Fishing for Litter

 BIM’s Fishing for Litter initiative simply encourages fishermen to take ashore the litter they encounter at sea while fishing.

-Ninety vessels and all six fishery harbours run by the Department of Agriculture, Food and the Marine are currently taking part in the initiative.
+Two hundred and twenty four vessels and all six fishery harbours run by the Department of Agriculture, Food and the Marine are currently taking part in the initiative.

 To reduce plastic in the ocean as it threatens sea life and marine habitats.

 - BIM provides participating fishermen with large hardwearing bags to keep on-board their vessels, with the intention that any marine litter brought up in their hauls will be kept in the bag rather than discarded back into the sea.

 - When full, bags are landed on the quayside where they are moved into a designated skip by harbour staff.